The Complete Carl Barks Disney Library: Restoration

 Fantagraphics chose to have the artwork computer-recolored, using the original comics as color guides, rather than reprinting with the original off-register colors as they have in many of their other archival projects.
 Colorist Rich Tommaso has stuck closely to the original colors, although muting the originally garish ones somewhat in a concession to modern readers.
 Sometimes the colors were changed when it was known that Barks hadn't liked them, or when it was felt they could be corrected or improved.
 Some stories are printed from recently rediscovered original artwork.

 Censorship

-Volumes 5-20 were completely uncensored, including the racial caricatures that appeared in the originals that had been retouched in later reprintings.
+Volumes 5-20 were completely uncensored, including the racial caricatures that appeared in the originals that had been retouched in later printings.
+Starting from Volume 21, some stories were edited or removed: